Mountain Green, Utah: 2020 census

+2010 census

 As of the census of 2010, there were 2,309 people living in the CDP.
 There were 688 housing units.
 The racial makeup of the CDP was 97.8% White, 0.1% American Indian and Alaska Native, 0.9% Asian, 0.5% from some other race, and 0.7% from two or more races.
 Hispanic or Latino of any race were 2.1% of the population.

 Education

 Mountain Green has its own elementary school and middle school, Mountain Green Elementary School and Mountain Green Middle School.
 Older students attend Morgan High School in Morgan.